Greenwashing in the EU: How to Spot It — and How Brussels Is Fighting Back

 Source: Didier Reynders, and Virginijus Sinkevicius, European Commissioners, on measures against misleading environmental claims and on the right to repair.
 [European Union, 2023 Copyright Source: EC – Audiovisual Service]

 Among the many legislative instruments adopted by the EU in the context of the “Green deal”, one of the most recent is the Greenwashing Directive which amends the Unfair Commercial Practice Directive (UCPD) and is central for consumers.
 It introduces specific rules on companies’ sustainability claims, with the aim to contribute to the EU’s green transition by empowering consumers to make informed purchases using reliable sustainability information about products and traders.
-The Directive includes a list of claims that are in any event considered “unfair” and prohibited, such as the use of “sustainability” labels that are not based on an independent, third-party certification scheme, or established by public authorities.
-This Directive is a noteworthy advancement as it will have a significant impact on how companies communicate their environmental efforts thereby increasing safeguards for consumers.
+The Directive includes a list of claims that are in any event considered “unfair” and prohibited, such as the use of “sustainability” labels that are not based on an independent, third-party certification scheme.
+This Directive is a noteworthy advancement as it will have a significant impact on how companies communicate their environmental efforts, thereby increasing safeguards for consumers.

 …So, the next time you see a product labeled “green,” ask yourself: is it really?
 Together, through awareness and accountability, both policy and public pressure can turn the tide against greenwashing – for good.